LaunchCode-Education-Archived/csharp-web-development/src/chapters/sql-part1/background.rst

 To get started with the chapter, you need to :ref:`install MySQL <sql-installation>` and the appropriate tooling.

-MySQL has many of the same data types as Java.
+MySQL has many of the same data types as C#.
 However, some of the types, like ``String``, have a different name in MySQL.

 Numbers
 ^^^^^^^